patrickward/hop/README.md

 # httpgo

-HTTP helpers and middleware for my Go projects.
+Simple HTTP helpers and middleware for my Go projects.

+## TODO

+- [ ] Add more useful tests